lab64makerspace/build-a-bench/README.md

 It has long been said that "It is a poor craftsmen that blames his tools"!

 This has always been the case and so our call to you is - "*Use your brain instead of your pocketbook*".
-If one is truely a "maker / engineer" one can create their own tools!
+One aspect of being a maker / engineer is that one can create their own tools!
 There is a truly FINE tradition of folks doing excellent work and pushing technology to places beyond what their contemporaries thought was possible.
 Professor Tom Lee points out that the folks at Tektronix (the 'scope people) were able to get ~ 3x the performance from the same parts that their customers were using because they *UNDERSTOOD* what they were doing!
 So don't be discouraged, be *curious*!!

 So without further ado, let's get started on *your* bench...